Skip to main content

 Think from first principles.
 Find the most fundamental essence.

-Nobody remembers average work.
-People remember your best contribution — the one everybody knows.
+In my experience, nobody remembers average work.
+People remember your best contribution, the one everybody knows.
 This is not a reason to be paralyzed, but it is a reason to be ambitious.
 Aim for work that changes how people think about a problem, not work that adds another row to a table.

 Find the Right Problem